travigd/documentation/dotnet-api/stream-metadata.md

 </table>

 <span class="note">
-Reading metadata may require that you pass credentials if you have security enabled by default it is only allowed for admins though this can be changed via default acls.
-If you do not pass credentials and they are required you will receive an AccessedDeniedException.
+If you have security enables, reading metadata may require that you pass credentials.
+By default it is only allowed for admins though you can change this via default ACLs.
+If you do not pass credentials and they are required you will receive an `AccessedDeniedException`.
 </span>

 ## Writing Metadata

-Writing metadata can also be done in both a typed and a raw mechanism.
+You can write metadata in both a typed and a raw mechanism.
 When writing it is generally easier to use the typed mechanism.
-Both writing mechanisms also support an expectedVersion which works the same as on any stream and can be used to control concurrency see [Expected Version](../optimistic-concurrency-and-idempotence) for further details.
+Both writing mechanisms support an `expectedVersion` which works the same as on any stream and you can use to control concurrency, read [Expected Version](./optimistic-concurrency-and-idempotence) for further details.

 ```csharp
 Task<WriteResult> SetStreamMetadataAsync(string stream, long expectedMetastreamVersion, StreamMetadata metadata, UserCredentials userCredentials = null)
 ```

-The StreamMetadata being passed here has a builder that can be accessed via StreamMetadata.Create().
+The `StreamMetadata` passed here has a builder that you can access via the `StreamMetadata.Create()` method.
 The options available on the builder are:

 <table>
     <thead>